melodious-chat/melodious/protocol.md

 ban: whether or not to set the user's banned flag to true

-Kicks and optionally bans a user.
+Sent by client: kicks and optionally bans a user.
 You MUSTN'T have both id and username fields.

+Sent by server: indicates a user ban event.
+Sent ONLY IF ban is true.

-The banned user will be logged off with a user-quit event.
+The kicked user will be logged off with a user-quit event.

 ### new-group (sent by client)